 One very practical concern is that even with a well run system, it can be difficult to completely avoid the smell produced by chlorine and bromine.
 This is obviously at odds with the never ending goal at our float centers to reduce as much sensory stimulation as possible.

 Another practical concern comes from maintaining proper chemical levels.
 As far as we know, there is no chlorine or bromine test kit out there that measures the levels accurately in our salty float water.
-Chlorine and bromine also rely on proper pH and alkalinity levels for them to be effective, and we’re also unaware of any pH or alkalinity testers that are accurate with float water.
+Chlorine and bromine also rely on proper pH and alkalinity levels for them to be effective, and we’re also unaware of any pH or alkalinity testers that are accurate with float solution.
 (If you think you’ve found an accurate test kit for any of these, please let us know! firstname.lastname@example.org)

-At the end of the day, the choice of which sanitizer to use may not be entirely up to you.
+At the end of the day, the choice of which treatment system to use may not be entirely up to you.
 There are some health departments that require float centers to use chlorine or bromine, and some health departments that specifically ban float centers from using them.
 As the body of research around float tank sanitation grows, we’ll have some more clear answers to help inform these decisions.

 Another option you see on some float tanks is ozone.
 Ozone is a gas (O3) that is created by a device attached to your filtration system called an ozonator.
 The ozonator injects the ozone gas into one of the pipes in your filtration system while the pump is running, typically though a piece called an “injection manifold.”